andberry/berry-website/content/blog/centering-things-css.md

 }
 </code></pre>

-It's a very common situation (for me), so we can create a usefull Sass mixin to be used on .content:
+It's a very common situation (for me), so I created a usefull Sass mixin to be used on .content:
 <pre><code class="scss">
 @mixin berry-abs-center(){
   position: absolute;